Support beyond the session

 Questions or follow-up

-If you have questions after your treatment, or would like to discuss how your body responded, you’re welcome to get in touch.
+If you have questions after your treatment, or would like to discuss how your body responded, you are welcome to get in touch.

 iStretch